 - rash, itching or hives on the skin.

 You must not be given OCTOSTIM Injection if you:

-- are in the habit of drinking large amounts of fluid
+- suffer from polydipsia (have excessive thirst and requiring increased fluid intake) or psychogenic polydipsia (psychologically-caused are in the habit of drinking large amounts of fluid

-- have cardiac insufficiency (shortness of breath, swelling of feet or legs due to fluid build-up)
+- have cardiac insufficiency (heart failure in which the heart is not able to pump enough blood throughout the body resulting in shortness of breath, swelling of feet or legs due to fluid build-up)

 - have low levels of sodium in your bloodstream

 - have von Willebrand's disease type IIB (a Bleeding disorder)

 - have SIADH (hormone secretion disorder where there is an overproduction of a hormone causing fluid retention, resulting in weakness, tiredness or confusion)

 - have a history of a condition marked by severe pain in the chest, often also spreading to the shoulders, arms and neck, owing to an inadequate supply to the heart (angina pectoris).